carohlfs/imavis/README.md

 - [Eryk Lewinson](https://github.com/erykml/medium_articles/tree/master/Computer%20Vision) for the implementation of LeNet-5 and
 - [Kuang Liu](https://github.com/kuangliu/pytorch-cifar) for the implementation of DLA-Simple and ResNet-18.

+A more comprehensive set of references appears in the paper.

 ## License
 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.